Alexander Shulgin: Independent research

-In 1994, two years after the publication of PIHKAL, the DEA raided his lab.
+In 1994, two years after the publication of PiHKAL, the DEA raided his lab.
 The agency requested that Shulgin surrender his license for violating its terms, and he was fined $25,000 for possession of anonymous samples sent to him for quality testing.
-In the 15 years preceding the publication of PIHKAL, two announced and scheduled reviews failed to find any irregularities.
+In the 15 years preceding the publication of PiHKAL, two announced and scheduled reviews failed to find any irregularities.
 Richard Meyer, spokesman for DEA's San Francisco Field Division, has stated that, "It is our opinion that those books are pretty much cookbooks on how to make illegal drugs.
 Agents tell me that in clandestine labs that they have raided, they have found copies of those books."

-Prior to his 2010 health issues, Shulgin had been working on a series of N-allylated tryptamines including 5-MeO-DALT and 5-MeO-MALT.
+Shulgin at the home-based lab on his property, known as "the Farm", 2009.
+He is wearing an Erowid shirt.

+In the 2000s, Shulgin had been working on a series of N-allylated tryptamines including DALT, 5-MeO-DALT, and 5-MeO-MALT.
+He had also been working in the 2000s to identify the active constituents of Pachycereus pringlei (cardón or elephant cactus), a psychedelic cactus native to northwestern Mexico that does not contain mescaline, though these efforts were ultimately unsuccessful.
+He published the book The Simple Plant Isoquinolines in 2003.
+Shulgin ran a web column called Ask Dr. Shulgin Online through the Center for Cognitive Liberty & Ethics (CCLE) from 2001 to 2005.
+His final book published during his life, The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds, was published in 2011.
+A second volume on tryptamines was also being prepared but was ultimately never completed.
+His book The Nature of Drugs: History, Pharmacology, and Social Impact, based on his lectures for a pharmacology course he taught at San Francisco State University in the late 1980s, was published posthumously in two volumes in 2021 and 2023.